-One of the many Best Places To Visit In Thimphu Bhutan is the famous landmark that is the Clock Tower Square situated at the heart of the city, Thimphu.
+One of the many Best Places To Visit In Thimphu Bhutan is the famous landmark that is the Clock Tower Square situated at the heart of the city, Thimphu, Bhutan.
 It is a popular venue for important events such as cultural festivals, sports events, concerts, fund-raising events, movie award ceremonies, trade fairs, live musical shows, and even once hosted the Indo-Bhutan Friendship Car Rally.

 It is located just below Norzin Lam, which is sort of like the main street of Thimphu.

 Things To Do In Bhutan – The Famous Clock Tower

 And of course, one of the Things To Do in Bhutan is to see the famous Clock Tower.
 Why is it famous?
 Well, it is very beautiful, and it is the first clock tower ever built in Bhutan.